eyev0/pfp/README.md

 - 📁 **Session Management** - Create, switch, and kill tmux sessions effortlessly
 - 🪟 **Window Management** - Quickly spawn new windows in your current session
 - 📋 **Predefined Sessions** - Configure and start your common work environments with one command
-- 🔧 **Highly Configurable** - Fine-tune scanning behavior, markers, and ignore patterns
+- 🔧 **Profile-Based Config** - Built-in profiles for common use cases + easy customization

 ## 📦 Installation